FnS-warehouse/warehouse-service/README.md

   - [ ] Implement Basic Spring in this project
   - [ ] Learning Lombok
   - [ ] Implement Basic Lombok in this project
+- [x] Check Domain Core logic again.
+Fit in requirement or not
+- [ ] Watching video recording where to implement repositories and API
 - [ ] Install Database.
 Integrate with DB. -> warehouse-container
 - [ ] Must can run the kafka